 We visited in late January, which is summer in Australia.
 It was VERY hot and humid, but a dip in the ocean was a solid remedy.
-Something to note: most homes don’t have air conditioning (our airbnb did not), so be prepared to open some windows and have an iced beverage on hand…also, if you’re prone to getting eczema in hot/humid climates (my legs get it terribly!
+Something to note: a lot of homes don’t have air conditioning (our airbnb did not, neither did the house in Melbourne), so be prepared to open some windows and have an iced beverage on hand…also, if you’re prone to getting eczema in hot/humid climates (my legs get it terribly!
 I used to lifeguard while in college and it was always an issue), then I definitely recommend packing hydrocortisone cream.
 Maybe that’s TMI but if I can help someone out by sharing this, then that’s a good thing haha.
 Also pack lots of sunscreen – the sun is SUPER intense!
 (This is my favorite for-face sunscreen, it doesn’t leave you feeling greasy and is odorless…big fan!).

 What to pack: I filled my suitcase with denim shorts, breezy tops and swimsuits.
 It actually got a little colder one day so I’d recommend packing a light jacket and a pair of jeans, too.
 The number one thing I’d suggest bringing is flowy shift dresses.
 It is just so hot that you’ll want loose fitting everything…even my denim shorts felt a bit sticky after an hour or so!
 A few more staples: sunglasses (a must, it’s quite bright), a pair of sneakers and and workout shorts (if you’re planning to stroll or hike) and comfy sandals.
 We did so much walking that even my trustiest shoes started to rub (…and I’ve worn these for a 10 mile day at Disney World!).
 Thus, definitely make sure you bring along a very comfortable pair of walking shoes.